1. Which celebrity was originally named Eugene Orowitz? a) Michael Landon b) Elton John c) Jerry Lewis d) John Wayne ... and the answer please

 to the movie.

-Graumann's Chinese Movie Theatre is world famous for its hand and footprints
+Graumann's Chinese Movie Theatre is world

 of the stars.
-Also, reps from various live audience TV shows are usually
+Also, reps from various live audience TV shows are

-here giving away free tickets.
-Characters dressed as characters are abundant here as well.
-They want you to pay them to have their picture taken with you.
+as characters are abundant here as well.
+They want you to pay them to

 Hollywood Wax Museum offers stars in wax.

-The Hollywood Bowl outdoor amphitheater, summer home of the
+The Hollywood Bowl outdoor amphitheater, summer

 LA Philharmonic, is host to a wide variety of music.
 No matter what the